gorczakowski/gorczakowski.github.io/index.md

     <img width="700" src="./assets/img/a6.png">
 </p>

-The bridge geometry is created in its entirety parametrically in dynamo.
+Who need Civil? - Variable cross-section bridge design entirely in dynamo.
 Street alignment is brought from Civil 3D using the new CivilConnection package.

 ---